 In addition to Ono, there are a few other cable broadband providers that operate solely in some regions:

-You might have seen Yoigo shops around, but Yoigo is now part of MasMóvil, so both of them uses the same mobile network now.
+You might have seen Yoigo shops around, but Yoigo is now part of MasMóvil, so both of them use the same mobile network now.

-If that's the case for you can get WiMAX - wireless broadband - or satellite broadband instead.
-Iberbanda is the biggest WiMAX provider - it covers the whole of Fuerteventura, the second-largest of the Canary Islands, for example.
-Eurona is one of the biggest satellite broadband provider in Spain - it offers coverage everywhere (except in the Canary Islands).
+If that's the case, you can get WiMAX - wireless broadband - or satellite broadband instead.
+For example, Iberbanda is the biggest WiMAX provider - it covers the whole of Fuerteventura, the second-largest of the Canary Islands.
+Eurona is one of the biggest satellite broadband providers in Spain - it offers coverage everywhere (except in the Canary Islands).

 You can get broadband from around €20 (£17; $22 -exchange rate: sept.
-2016-) a month, inclusive of all costs.
+2016-) a month, all costs included.
 A typical package will give you download speeds of up to 50Mb, calls to Spanish landline numbers and several minutes of calls to Spanish mobile numbers each month.
 You don't normally have to pay anything upfront and contracts are normally between one month - 'sin permanencia' - and 12 months - '12 meses de permanencia' - long.

 If you want a Spanish mobile phone plan, you can get a package that bundles broadband, landline calls and a mobile plan together, which are popular as you get more for your money.
 The cheapest ones cost around 29€ a month, and they're becoming the standard type of package in Spain, with all the big providers offering something along those lines.

-When you're comparing price of broadband packages in Spain, take into account that the prices advertised can be a bit confusing.
-Broadband and phone packages are advertised without including line rental in the price (which usually costs about €18 (£14; $15,5) a month extra).
-Broadband, phone and mobile packages are often advertised with line rental included in the price, which means that, although they look more expensive, they cost around the same as broadband and phone packages.
+When you're comparing the price of broadband packages in Spain, take into account that the prices advertised can be a bit confusing.
+Broadband and phone packages are advertised without including line rental in the price (which usually costs about €18 (£14; $15.50) a month extra).
+Broadband, phone and mobile packages are often advertised with line rental included in the price, which means that although they look more expensive, they cost around the same as broadband and phone packages.